 Working from home began in response to the COVID-19 pandemic, and ITOCHU made teleworking the standard from the beginning of April when a nationwide state of emergency was declared.
-Some people speculated this would become the new normal after the pandemic ended, I would like to first offer my sincere condolences to those who have tragically lost friends and family from the COVID-19 pandemic raging across the globe.
-My heart also goes out to those who are currently battling the disease.
-Finally, to all the healthcare workers, government officials, and citizens out on the front lines, my words cannot begin to fully express my deep gratitude.

-and that workstyles might never go back to how they were before.
-Nevertheless, when the state of emergency was lifted, ITOCHU asked all employees to return to their workplace as a general rule, except those with health concerns or extenuating family circumstances.
+Some people speculated this would become the new normal after the pandemic ended, and that workstyles might never go back to how they were before.
+Nevertheless, when the state of emergency was lifted, ITOCHU asked all employees to return to their work-place as a general rule, except those with health concerns or extenuating family circumstances.
 Of course, we are taking every precaution to prevent the spread of the disease.